shuya-tamaru/GltfAttributesUserTextExporter/README.md

 [![](https://img.shields.io/badge/-PlayCanvas-182326.svg?logo=playcanvas)](https://github.com/playcanvas/engine)

  ### :one: Three.js (React Three Fiber) Viewer
-- Each Mesh's `UserData` contains `gltf/glb` extras, which are the attribute information assigned to each geometry in Rhinoceros.
+- Each Mesh's `UserData` contains `gltf/glb` extras, which are the attribute user text assigned to each geometry in Rhinoceros.
-- For example, if you export a building model and want to enable a walkthrough in this viewer, set the attribute `key = isWalking` and `value = true` to the geometry you want to walk through in Rhinoceros.
-This will allow you to walk through that object in the viewer.

 ### :two: Babylon.js Viewer
 - This viewer allows you to view the model using an orbit camera.
-- Each Mesh's `Metadata` contains the attribute information assigned in Rhinoceros.
+- Each Mesh's `Metadata` contains the attribute user text assigned in Rhinoceros.

 ### :three: PlayCanvas Viewer
 - [Details to be added later.]